Ameenahssan102/Ameenahssan102/readme.md

   </a>
 </p>

-<p align="center">🚀 Welcome to my GitHub profile!
+<p align="left">🚀 Welcome to my GitHub profile!
 I'm passionate about building innovative software solutions and exploring new technologies.</p>

 ### 🛠️ Technologies & Tools